Buzz Group Ltd Privacy Notice

 Buzz Group is committed to protecting the personal information you entrust to us.
 We take all reasonable steps to ensure that all information collected through our websites is handled securely and in line with this Policy and strict data protection standards.
 Accordingly, we have adopted robust procedures and technologies to protect your data from unauthorised access and improper use.

-Buzz Group has a dedicated fraud department and advanced systems in place to detect and prevent suspicious activity, to ensure that Buzz Groups websites remain a secure playing-field.
+Buzz Group has a dedicated fraud department and advanced systems in place to detect and prevent suspicious activity, to ensure that Buzz Group's websites remain a secure playing field.
 Any account involved in suspicious activity will be suspended and investigated to the fullest extent.
-Should you have any doubts about any activity on your account, such as unrecognized transactions in the transaction history or surprising changes in the balance, please contact us immediately using the contact details in section 2.
+Should you have any doubts about any activity on your account, such as unrecognised transactions in the transaction history or surprising changes in the balance, please contact us immediately using the contact details in section 2.

 11. Complaints